 This website is not about turning school staff into mental health experts.
 It aims to help you:

 - Clarify what you are seeing.

-- Be alert and respond to children’s needs by taking appropriate steps.
+- Be alert and respond to children and young people’s needs by taking appropriate steps.

 - Be more informed in your approach to identifying mental health/special educational needs; building it into your school’s plans for monitoring the progress and development of all pupils.

-- Use the school environment and everyday opportunities to help children develop coping skills and build resilience.
+- Use the school environment and everyday opportunities to help children and young people develop coping skills and build resilience.

-- Increase your knowledge about how to promote and support children’s mental health.
+- Increase your knowledge about how to promote and support children and young people’s mental health.

-- Increase your knowledge and confidence about supporting children who may be receiving specialist mental health support or waiting to access help.
-School staff will always have an important role in helping all children cope, flourish, recover and achieve.
+- Increase your knowledge and confidence about supporting children and young people who may be receiving specialist mental health support or waiting to access help.
+School staff will always have an important role in helping all students cope, flourish, recover and achieve.

-All of these activities need to sit within a whole-school approach to supporting children’s mental health and wellbeing.
+All of these activities need to sit within a whole-school approach to supporting children and young people’s mental health and wellbeing.